 How do you fight aliens with superior strength and speed on the battlefield?
 The answer to that question in the sci-fi action flick Edge of Tomorrow is by wearing an exo-suit that gives human soldiers more durability and allows them to carry big guns or a gigantic sword.
 Tom Cruise’s coward-turned-badass character William Cage eventually masters his combat jacket thanks to a Groundhog Day-like conundrum, and the results lead to one of the coolest action sequences I’ve seen in years.

 If you’ve seen Avengers: Infinity War or read the comic arc it’s based on, you’ll understand why this golden glove of godlike power is on my list.

 Watching Thanos use the completed Infinity Gauntlet to kill off half of all life in the universe was jaw-dropping no matter where you saw it first (or second for that matter), and is one of the most legendary, heartbreaking moments in Marvel comics and the MCU.

 Quantum Eigenstate Device (Justice League: Crisis On Two Earths)

-Although the Infinity Gauntlet is an insanely destructive weapon, capable of universal destruction, it has nothing on the QED.
-Created by Owlman (an alternate, darker version of Batman that is way cooler than his supername implies), the QED is capable of annihilating not just one universe, but all existence in the multiverse if used in the right place and time.
-Instead of devoting himself to a war on crime like the Dark Knight, Owlman decided that the only true way to obtain peace was by ending everyone and everything before it ever began, and this weapon of mass destruction is capable of doing just that.
+Although the Infinity Gauntlet is capable of universal destruction, it has nothing on the QED.
+Created by Owlman (an alternate, darker version of Batman who is way cooler than his supername implies), the QED doesn’t just annihilate one universe, but all existence in the multiverse if used in the right place and time.
+Instead of devoting himself to a war on crime like the Dark Knight, Owlman decided that the only true way to obtain peace was by ending everyone and everything before it ever began, and this weapon of mass destruction can do just that.